hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->

-<p>The output shows an accuracy of 86.63% which means that out of 100 predictions, 86.63% of the time our model correctly predicts whether or not a message is a spam. </p>
+The output shows an accuracy of 86.63% which means that out of 100 predictions, 86.63% of the time our model correctly predicts whether or not a message is a spam.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

-<p>Let's now plot the training and validation loss and accuracy achieved while training the model.</p>
+Let's now plot the training and validation loss and accuracy achieved while training the model.

 <!-- /wp:paragraph -->

 <!-- wp:code -->